One Dead, Four Injured in Single-Car Rollover Crash

 We send our prayers and sympathy to Rodney Kamppi’s family and friends.
 We hope that the other family members involved in this crash will recover soon, and send special thoughts to 11-year-old Hailey and 8-year-old Caroline.

 While accidents like this one can seem black or white, a closer investigation will sometimes turn up a surprise.
 Many will assume that the driver fell asleep at the wheel, or stopped paying attention for some other reason.
 And perhaps that is exactly what happened.
 But there are many other possibilities as well.
 Poor road conditions may have caused this wreck – for all we know, there may have been a large pothole that has already caused three accidents, or maybe there’s a blind curve with a missing warning sign.
 If that is the case, you may have a potential lawsuit against the state of Oregon.
 Such a lawsuit would allow the injured person to receive compensation and hopefully prevent future accidents on that stretch of road.
 Maybe the car was recently brought in for a tune-up, and the mechanic replaced the steering mechanism carelessly, and the car lost steering.
-These things happen, and when someone is seriously injured, a competent Oregon personal injury attorney can investigate and find out what happened.
+These things happen, and when someone is seriously injured, a competent Portland car accident attorney can investigate and find out what happened.
 Usually, at no cost.
 For more information on what to do in the case of an Oregon accident, read our book, 7 Common Mistakes That Can Wreck Your Oregon Accident Case.